Feature Updates and Bug Fixes · RPG Architect update for 21 October 2025

-Added support for editing Lights in the Map Tools pane, rather than a popup.

-Began work to support more than just Lights in the above as well.

-Fixed an issue with the 2D Samples not rendering their layers correctly.
+Fixed an issue with the starting map on the 2D RPG Sample.

+Fixed an issue with Blobber controls not updating the direction of the hero.

 Feature Updates and Bug Fixes